Quansight-Labs/ndindex/docs/slices.md

 There are two primary aspects of slices that make them difficult to
 understand: confusing conventions, and discontinuous definitions.
-By confusing conventions, I mean that slice semantics have definitions that are often difficult to reason about mathematically.
+By confusing conventions, we mean that slice semantics have definitions that are often difficult to reason about mathematically.
 These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very common operations, but it remains nonetheless true that they can make figuring out the *right* slice to use in the first place complicated.
-By discontinuous definitions, I mean that the definition of a slice takes on fundamentally different meanings if the start, stop, or step are negative, nonnegative, or omitted.
+By discontinuous definitions, we mean that the definition of a slice takes on fundamentally different meanings if the start, stop, or step are negative, nonnegative, or omitted.
 This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on value of the arguments.
 There are no uniform formulas that apply to all slices.